jidongxiao/CSCI1200-DataStructures/lectures/02_strings_vectors/README.md

   – A vector knows how many elements it stores! (unlike C arrays)
   – There is NO automatic checking of subscript bounds.

- Here’s how we create an empty vector of integers:
+ Here’s how we create an empty vector of integers (let's say we create a vector called *scores* which will be used to store students' scores):
 ```cpp
 std::vector<int> scores;
 ```